benjylxwang/rc-car/README.md

-# rc-car
+# drone

-An Arduino project for a fully functioning remote control car
+An Arduino project for a fully functioning drone

 ## Communication Protocol

-Communication between controller and car is over the nRF24L01 modules.
+Communication between controller and drone is over the nRF24L01 modules.
 These allow for the sending and receiving of a 32 byte payload.

-### Controller to Car
+### Controller to Drone
 The following is a list of all the controls needed and their position in the payload:

 <table>